Three-years LLB v/s Five years LLB course in India

 Elaborating on the first option available to students, the pros and cons of pursuing an integrated LLB degree are as mentioned below:

-- It offers students a mix of BA subjects, coupled with Law straight from the first semester of admission.
+- It offers students a mix of BA subjects, coupled with Law, straight from the first semester of admission.

 - Students gain exposure to legal education from a young age and streamline their thought process in that direction.

-- Students get early access to courtroom practice as colleges include Moot Courts, research submissions, Mock Trial Courts in their curriculum.
+- Students get early access to courtroom practice as colleges include Moot Courts, research submissions, and Mock Trial Courts in their curriculum.

 - Students also undergo internships every semester with top law firms, corporates, NGO’s and the likes and further enhance their knowledge on the practical aspects of the law.